SebastianSiuda/SebastianSiuda.github.io/content/teaching/_index.md

     id: teaching
     content:
       title: Teaching
-      text: IIn addition to research, I offer courses in social, personality, and decision psychology.
+      text: In addition to research, I offer courses in social, personality, and decision psychology.
 My goal is to make psychological theories **understandable, applicable, and – ideally – enjoyable**.
 All courses are designed and taught by me and can be **tailored to universities or organizations**.
-If you'd like to add a psychology course to your program, feel free to reach out. *(Course descriptions are provided in German, but all courses can also be taught in English upon request.)*
+If you'd like to add a psychology course to your program, feel free to reach out. *(Course descriptions are provided in German but can of course also be taught in English.)*
       filters:
         folders:
           - teaching